What is the auriculotemporal syndrome?

 Infrequently, the auriculotemporal syndrome is observed in infants and children following forceps-assisted delivery .
 A rare familial, bilateral auriculotemporal syndrome without trauma has been reported .

-The cause of the syndrome involves aberrant regeneration of the auriculotemporal branch of the mandibular nerve following injury, infection, or surgery in the vicinity of the parotid gland (the salivary gland in front of the ears) .
+The cause of the syndrome involves aberrant regeneration of the auriculotemporal branch of the mandibular nerve following injury, infection, or surgery in the vicinity of the parotid gland (the large salivary glands in front of the ears) .

 The auriculotemporal nerve ordinarily provides sympathetic innervation to the sweat glands and parasympathetic innervation to the salivary gland.